yaronf/I-D/STAR/draft-ietf-acme-star.md

 ~~~
 {: #figunauthgetstarcert title="Fetching a STAR certificate with unauthenticated GET"}

-The Server SHOULD include the "Not-Before" and "Not-After" HTTP headers in the response.
+The Server SHOULD include the "Cert-Not-Before" and "Cert-Not-After" HTTP headers in the response.
 When they exist, they MUST be equal to the respective fields inside the end-entity certificate.
 Their format is "HTTP-date" as defined in Section 7.1.1.2 of {{RFC7231}}.
 Their purpose is to enable client implementations that do not parse the certificate.

+Following are further clarifications regarding usage of these headers, as per {{RFC7231}} Sec.
+8.3.1.
+All apply to both headers.

+* This header is a single value, not a list.
+* The header is used only in responses to GET or HEAD requests, and only for MIME types that
+denote time-limited credentials.
+* Header semantics are independent of context.
+* The header is not hop-by-hop.
+* Intermediaries MAY insert or delete the value, but MUST ensure that if present, the header value
+equals the corresponding value within the credential.
+* The header is not appropriate for a Vary field.
+* The header is allowed within message trailers.
+* The header is not appropriate within redirects.
+* The header does not introduce additional security considerations.
+It discloses in a simpler form information
+that is already available inside the credential.

-To improve robustness, the next certificate MUST be made available by the ACME CA at the URL pointed by "star-certificate" at the latest halfway through the lifetime of the currently active certificate.
+To improve robustness, the next certificate MUST be made available by the ACME CA at the URL
+pointed by "star-certificate" at the latest halfway through the lifetime of the currently active certificate.
-It is worth noting that this has an implication in case of cancellation: in fact, from the time the next certificate is made available, the cancellation is not completely effective until the latter also expires.
+It is worth noting that this has an implication in case of cancellation: in fact, from the time
+the next certificate is made available, the cancellation is not completely effective until the latter
+also expires.
-To avoid the client accidentally entering a broken state, the "next" certificate MUST be pre-dated so that it is already valid when it is published at the "star-certificate" URL.
-Note that the server might need to increase the recurrent-certificate-predate value to satisfy the latter requirement.
+To avoid the client accidentally entering a broken state, the "next" certificate MUST be pre-dated
+so that it is already valid when it is published at the "star-certificate" URL.
+Note that the server
+might need to increase the recurrent-certificate-predate value to satisfy the latter requirement.
 For further discussion on pre-dating, see {{operational-cons-clocks}}.

 The server MUST NOT issue any additional certificates for this order beyond its recurrent-end-date.